 Tony: “I began my fitness journey back in 2014.
 Fitness was something I had always struggled with and I wanted to take control.
 I started with running, and then some biking.
 By the end of 2014 I ran my first two 5Ks.
 In the beginning of 2015, I decided I wanted to add something new to my workout routine.
 After a few months of research I found MOVE Wellness Studios and Pilates.
 My first private session was such an eye opener and in August of 2015 I decided to become an instructor.
 I like to create workouts that are not only challenging but fun as well.
 Because who doesn’t like to have fun, right?
 I believe doing something that you enjoy gives you the best opportunity to succeed.
 I am so happy and proud to be part of the amazing team at MOVE Wellness Studios.
 I am looking forward to being able to help others reach their fitness goals and live healthier lives.”

 Think a career as a pilates instructor might be for you?
-Learn how to become a pilates instructor in our Frequently Asked Questions blog post, and get answers to your own questions at Talk and Train, our open studio event to preview the MOVE Instructor Training Program on January 15th at 6:30 p.m.
+Learn how to become a pilates instructor in our Frequently Asked Questions blog post, and get answers to your own questions at our Virtual Open House.
+Join us on Zoom to preview the MOVE Instructor Training Program on January 20th at 6:00 p.m.